Free prescriptions for chronic medical conditions.

 In addition to offering help to consumers, Medco will also provide staff at clinics and health centers with education and training in medication management.
 They also provide information on other affordable generic medications which can benefit the chronically sick.

 Consumers who are interested in learning more can stop by or call a community clinic in their county near them.
 Find more details below.
 Doctors or medical professionals will create individual medication regimes for patients who rely on the clinics for their care, and they have the ability to create programs for people with multiple chronic medications as well.

 Contact your local community clinic for more information. they often have referrals to support for people with chronic conditions.
 Find community clinics near you for a listing.
-Or call the Dispensary of Hope at (888) 428-4673.
+Or call the Dispensary of Hope at 615-736-5075.